 For more than a century, the downtown waterfront area has been in private hands and inaccessible by the public.
 For decades the property was owned by Boise Cascade which ran a high-tech paper facility making security paper.
 Boise Cascade shuddered the plant in the mid 2000s.
 That is when the city leapt into action, securing the property through a joint public – private partnership that led to the most ambitious project in Vancouver’s near 200 year history.

-The Waterfront development opened just recently with the official grand opening on September 29th, 2018.
+The Waterfront development had its official grand opening on September 29th, 2018.
 A beautiful waterfront park along with several restaurants opened.
-A few mid-rise buildings will open in December, 2018 and a large apartment building with retail on the main level will follow opening in the spring of 2019.
+A few mid-rise buildings opened in December, 2018 and a large apartment building with retail on the main level followed with an opening in the spring of 2019.

 This large project will take several years to build out and larger scale buildings are on the horizon.
 Even now with only half of the first phase open, this has been transformative.

 Dean Sorenson has been producing a series of drone videos chronicling the progress of the Waterfront.
-Here is the latest one as of December 2018.
+Here is the latest one.